eFinder

 “The institute has provided 22,567 formerly unemployed people with quality jobs, generating R2.26bn annually in salaries.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm job creation statistics or salary figures attributed to the institute.
+No evidence found in cross-references, web search, or Wikipedia to confirm the job creation and salary figures attributed to the institute.

 “Stanford University has recognized Maharishi as one of the world’s 12 most innovative educational institutions.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify Stanford University's recognition of the Maharishi Institute.
+No evidence found in cross-references, web search, or Wikipedia to confirm Stanford University's recognition of the institute.

 “The Maharishi NextUp Institute of Technology (MNIT) will focus on tech and digital skills including AI, robotics, cybersecurity, and data science.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm MNIT's curriculum focus areas.
+No evidence found in cross-references, web search, or Wikipedia to confirm MNIT's curriculum focus on specified tech skills.

 “David Frankel founded South Africa’s first internet service provider (ISP), which was sold to Dimension Data for R400m.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify David Frankel's ISP founding or its sale to Dimension Data.
+No evidence found in cross-references, web search, or Wikipedia to confirm David Frankel's ISP founding or its sale to Dimension Data.

 “The Maharishi NextUp Institute of Technology (MNIT) has Altron as its anchor tenant.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm Altron's tenant status at MNIT.
+No evidence found in cross-references, web search, or Wikipedia to confirm Altron's tenant status at MNIT.

 “The initiative aims to transform Johannesburg into one of the pre-eminent tech capitals on the continent.”